connexcs/docs/docs/apps/architecture/app.md

 An **App** is a discrete component can be installed and uninstalled.

-You can create your own App and publish it to the **App Store (Repository)**.
+You can create your own App and publish it to the **ConnexCS App Store**.
 Also, other people can also download your Apps.

 ## Step to create an App